deseven/iCanHazShortcut/README.md

 # iCanHazShortcut
-Simple shortcut manager for OS X 10.8 or higher.
+Simple shortcut manager for macOS 10.8 or higher.
+It lets you execute any command that works in your terminal by pressing a combination of keyboard keys.
+No rocket science involved!
 ![screenshot](https://d7.wtf/SchesisDodecaneCunarder.png)

 ## binaries